 - Who are the key players that could become customers or partners?

-- What are the key eHealth innovations taking place in the market?
+- What are the key digital health innovations taking place in the market?

-- How have other healthcare organizations successfully and securely deployed applications leveraging the Internet of Things?
+- How have other healthcare organizations successfully and securely deployed applications leveraging digital solutions?

 - How do we collaborate effectively across the continuum of care?